uqlibrary/technology-training/Git/installation.md

 ### Git for Windows on your laptop

+> This option is the fastest way to get Git going.

 If you don't have Windows 10, or if you can't install Ubuntu for Windows:

-1. Go to the Git for Windows website and click on "Download": https://gitforwindows.org/
+1. Go to the [Git for Windows website](https://gitforwindows.org/) and click on "Download";
 1. Download and run the installer that starts with "Git" and finishes with ".exe";
 1. Once installed, launch "Git Bash" from the start menu.

-### Git for Windows on a library computer
+### Git for Windows on a Library computer

-If you can't install software on your own laptop, you can still use the library computers:
+If you can't install software on your own laptop, you can still use the Library computers:

 1. Go to ZENworks;
 1. Search for "Git for Windows" and double-click on the icon to install it;